What is yoga?

 – Benefits: calms the nervous system and slows down the heart rate, good for people with

-high bloodpressure, strengthens the vocal chords.
+high blood pressure strengthens the vocal cords.

-– Bhramari Pranayama (humming bee breath, block your ears with the thumb and hum
+– Bhramari Pranayama (humming bee breath, block your ears with the thumb, and hum

 breathing out, you will hear and feel the sound in your head.)